 * Click here for rating key

-Thai Chili Restaurant Review: Thai Chili is a gem located in a fairly basic strip center.
-Its walls are bedecked with Thai story figures set in lighted niches.
-The menu features a fairly personal style of cooking, the work of longtime Atlanta chef Robert Khankiew.
-The varying levels of hotness pertaining to affected dishes is signaled with red peppers; be aware that even a single pepper indicated beside a dish on the menu may indicate too much heat for some palates.
-Open with a tasty nam sod, a tangy mix of minced pork, chili, ginger, onions, lime juice and peanuts, or perhaps the comforting coconut milk-based chicken soup.
-We also like the wild catfish nuggets sautéed with Thai eggplant and galangal root shreds, also known as Thai ginger.
-Quite spicy (it merits two peppers), it has been a signature dish for years.
+Thai Chili Restaurant Review: Located in a fairly basic strip center that houses a variety of restaurants, Thai Chili has fed Atlantans home-style Thai cooking for most of 20 years.
+Its walls are bedecked with Thai story figures set in lit niches.
+The fairly personal style of cooking is the work of longtime Atlanta chef Robert Khankiew.
+Varying levels of heat affecting each dish are signaled on the menu with red peppers beside the pertinent offering.
+Even a single pepper will elicit some hiccups.
+Open with a tasty nam sod, a tangy mix of minced pork, chili, ginger, onions, lime juice and peanuts.
+We also like the wild catfish nuggets sautéed with Thai eggplant and galangal root shreds; quite spicy (it merits two peppers), it has been a signature dish for years.
+Bone-in short rib is fork tender and bathed in a brown sauce enriched with coconut milk and peanut sauce.
+Rice and steamed vegetables, fanned prettily on the plate, accompany.
 Many items are vegetarian, with tofu as the protein.
-Dessert is nothing special, unless mango ice cream is available.
+Dessert is nothing special, although in season, go with mango and sticky rice.
+Otherwise, there is mango cheesecake.
 Bypass the wine list and reach for a Thai beer to quell the heat, or bring your own wine (corkage is just $10 a bottle).
-Free delivery is limited to three miles from the restaurant for a minimum of $15.